Official Competition Details, Rules and Format

 • Careless Driving: Crossing the boundary while at least some part of the vehicle remains in bounds.

-• E-Stop: The overall distance will be measured from the starting line to the front of the vehicle or where the final/furthest remaining part of vehicle if stopped, crossed the boundary outside edge.
+• Judge E-Stop: The overall distance will be measured from the starting line to the front of the vehicle or where the final/furthest remaining part of vehicle if stopped, crossed the boundary outside edge.

 • Obstacle Displacement: Defined as displacing permanently the obstacle from its original position.
 Rocking/Tilting an obstacle with no permanent displacement is not considered obstacle displacement.
-Rocking/Tilting is a – 5 feet ticket value.

 • Blocking Traffic: Vehicles stopping on course for over one minute will be stopped and measured.